MicrosoftDocs/learn/learn-pr/azure/improve-api-performance-with-apim-caching-policy/includes/5-exercise-configure-a-caching-policy.md

     | Width | 8 |
     | | |

-1. Click **Send**.
+1. Select **Send**.

 1. Review the results.
 This time, the results are updated and changed.
-A cache wasn't used because the Height query parameter in the request was changed.
-This is the correct response for our API.
+A cache wasn't used because the Height query parameter was changed in the request.
+The response is correct for our API.

 1. Let's test the *Width* parameter.
 Enter the following values as *Template parameters* and *Query parameters*.